Answered By: Darcy Gervasio Last Updated: Jul 10, 2025 Views: 1735

 Why is Interlibrary Loan necessary?
 We try to provide full text for our users, but Purchase College Library does not have online access to every article ever published!
 Some articles are too old to be available electronically.
 Some journals are prohibitively expensive.
 Many journals have "embargoes" or "blackout dates" where a publisher chooses not to provide electronic access to the most recent issue(s).
 Luckily, you can still get access to these articles from other libraries via Interlibrary Loan!

-Example: The article in the image above, titled "Ask a Feminist: Sexual Harassment in the Age of #MeToo," was not available in full text because it was published too recently.
+Example: The article in the image above, titled "Trans-Exclusionary Reactionary Feminism and the Politics of Ressentiment" is not available in full text because it was published too recently.
 The Library has online access to Signs: Journal of Women in Culture and Society from 1990 until the present, but with a full text delay of 1 year.
-Because this article was published in June 2019, it will not become available online until June 2020.
+Because this article was published in Summer 2025, it will not become available online until Summer 2026.
 You can still get it through Interlibrary Loan by signing into your Library Account (upper right corner) and clicking the link to "Place Interlibrary Loan Request."

 Why are there multiple options for the full text of some articles?

 If you see several links to the same article, check the dates to make sure the database you choose covers the year the article was published.
-If the coverage dates are all the same, just start at the top with the first database listed and work your way down!
+If the coverage dates are all the same, just start at the top and work your way down!

 Example: This image shows that the journal Environmental Education Research is available in full text in three library databases.
 This article, titled "Life Trajectories of Youth Committing to Climate Activism," was published in 2016.
 Based on the coverage dates, all three databases should have the full text.
 If the article were from 1996, the Ebsco databases would be the best choice because their coverage begins in 1995, while Taylor & Francis' coverage begins in 1997.
 In contrast, Taylor & Francis would be the best choice for articles published within the last 18 months, because the two Ebsco databases have embargoes of 1 year and 6 months but Taylor & Francis does not.